bsdlabs/infra/README.md

 * [bsd.to](https://bsd.to) - pastebin
 * [BeastieBot](https://github.com/bsdlabs/Beastie-Bot) - Discord bot

 Current infrastucture includes 2 Oracle ARM servers with 4 CPUs and 12GB of RAM each.
-These are located in the AU region of Oracle's infrastructure and are both running FreeBSD.
+These are located in the AU region of the host's infrastructure and are both running FreeBSD.
 Our goal for current infrastructure includes hosting previously mentioned applications, with redundancy, as well as future projects that BSDLabs may procure.